ospray/hdospray/README.md

 # Building OSPRay for Hydra

-OSPRay for Hydra source is available on GitHub at [HdOSPRay](http://github.com/ospray/hdospray).
+OSPRay for Hydra source is available on GitHub at [OSPRay for Hydra](http://github.com/ospray/hdospray).
 The master branch is typically the most stable branch and contains tagged releases.

 Tags are of the form `hdospray-vx.x.x-usdvx.x.x`, with `vx.x.x` being